nipype/pydra/new-docs/source/index.rst

 Pydra
 =====

-Pydra is a lightweight Python dataflow engine for scientific analysis.
-Although designed as a successor to Nipype_, Pydra is supports analytics in any domain.
-Pydra helps build reproducible, scalable, reusable workflows that link processing tasks implemented in Python or shell commands to be executed on distributed compute platforms.

-The power of Pydra lies in ease of constructing workflows containing complex multiparameter map-reduce operations in Python code (see :ref:`Design philosophy` for the rationale behind its design).
+Pydra is a lightweight dataflow engine written in Python.
+Although designed to succeed Nipype_ in order to address the needs of the neuroimaging community, Pydra can be used for analytics in any scientific domain.
+Pydra facilitates the design of reproducible, scalable and robust workflows that can link diverse processing tasks implemented as shell commands or Python functions.

 **Key features:**

-* Combine diverse tasks (`Python functions <./tutorial/3-python.html>`__ or `shell commands <./tutorial/4-shell.html>`__) into coherent `workflows <./tutorial/5-workflow.html>`__
+* Combine diverse tasks (`Python functions <./tutorial/3-python.html>`__ or `shell commands <./tutorial/4-shell.html>`__) into coherent, robust `workflows <./tutorial/5-workflow.html>`__
+* Dynamic workflow construction using Python code (see :ref:`Dynamic construction`)
 * Concurrent execution on `choice of computing platform (e.g. workstation, SLURM, SGE, Dask, etc...) <./tutorial/2-advanced-execution.html#Workers>`__
-* Dynamic workflow construction using Python code (see :ref:`Dynamic construction`)
 * Map-reduce-like semantics (see :ref:`Splitting and combining`)
 * Global caching to reduce recomputation (see :ref:`Caches and hashes`)
 * Tasks can be executed in separate software environments, e.g. containers (see :ref:`Software environments`)
 * Strong type-checking, including file types, before execution (see :ref:`Typing and file-formats`)

+See :ref:`Design philosophy` for more details on the rationale behind Pydra's design.

 Installation
 ------------

-Pydra itself is a pure-Python package, which has only a handful of dependencies, therefore, it is straightforward to install via pip for Python >= 3.11
+Pydra is implemented purely in Python and has a small number of dependencies It is easy to install via pip for Python >= 3.11 (preferably within a `virtual environment`_):

 .. code-block:: bash

    $ pip install pydra

-Pre-designed tasks are available under the `pydra.tasks.*` package namespace.
-These tasks are implemented within separate packages that are typically specific to a given shell-command toolkit such as FSL_, AFNI_ or ANTs_, or a collection of related tasks/workflows (e.g. `niworkflows`_).
-Pip can be used to install these packages as well:
+Pre-designed tasks are available under the `pydra.tasks.*` namespace.
+These tasks are typically implemented within separate packages that are specific to a given shell-command toolkit, such as FSL_ (*pydra-fsl*), AFNI_ (*pydra-afni*) or ANTs_ (*pydra-ants*), or a collection of related tasks/workflows, such as Niworkflows (*pydra-niworkflows*).
+Pip can be used to install these extension packages as well:

 .. code-block:: bash